 • Fy is the yield strength of the material (psi)

-To calculate the moment capacity, multiply the yield strength of the material by the section modulus.
+To calculate the elastic yield moment, multiply the yield strength of the material by the elastic section modulus, then convert to your desired moment units if needed.

 What is Moment Capacity?